jamespfennell/transiter/README.md

 # Transiter

-Transiter is a program that makes it easy to use realtime transit data.
+Transiter is a backend web service that makes it easy to use realtime transit data.
-Instead of figuring out how to parse data from your local transit agency,
-    you can run Transiter and access the data using a straightforward HTTP API.
-Using Transiter as a backend, you can build things like
+Using Transiter, you can build things like
     web apps ([realtimerail.nyc](https://realtimerail.nyc), [closingdoors.nyc](https://closingdoors.nyc))
-    and arrival time boards.
+    and arrival time boards,
+    and query transit data from other software.

-Transiter subscribes to GTFS static and realtime feeds
+Transiter subscribes to GTFS transit data feeds from different agencies
     and provides integrated views of the data through a HTTP REST API.
 The [endpoint for a particular stop](https://demo.transiter.dev/systems/us-ny-subway/stops/L03), for example, returns: